 Using this online guide, the employers’ NI cost per SDR is approx £3783, and your sales manager is coming in at £5833 (ouch!).

 Automatic enrolment in the UK means employers must ensure they contribute to staff pension schemes.
 The latest contribution rates can be found on the pension regulator website, but on average, employers face 3% of the salary costs as additional pension contributions.
 That’s around £4796 per annum in pension contributions.

 Total Employers NI and Pension Contributions: £21,987 per annum

 Step 4: Training Costs

 According to Statista the average number of days per employee spent training is around 4.5.
-However, when recruiting new staff this can be considerable higher.
+However, when recruiting new staff, this can be considerably higher.

 Total Training Costs: £5,000 per annum